WHY WE EXIST

 We are designing our culture at home whether we’re conscious of it or not.

-Design thinking gives us the tools.
-Not as a corporate methodology awkwardly applied to chore charts at home.
-But as a way to put the humans we care about at the center of how we connect, solve challenges and live together, with adults and children learning and designing the invisible together.
+Design thinking gives us the tools to put the humans we care about at the center of how we connect, solve challenges and live together, with adults and children learning and designing the invisible together.
 Because our home is where human-centricity is most real.

 ABOUT ME